-TASK WHERE PERFORMED View information about the console system and the connected devices access show Authorized users access enabled on configured ports access connect Authorized users manage power on outlets access/ <pdu_id>/outlets -or-power_management/PDUs/<pdu_id>/outlet_table</pdu_id></pdu_id> Administrators configure ports connected to the consoles of devices ports See Chapter 3 for all Ports options
+TASK WHERE PERFORMED View information about the console server and the connected devices access show Authorized users access enabled on configured ports access connect Authorized users manage power on outlets access/ <pdu_id>/outlets -or- power_management/PDUs/<pdu_id>/outlet table</pdu_id></pdu_id> Administrators configure ports connected to the consoles of devices ports See Chapter 3 for all Ports options.

-3.1 View Information About the Console System and Connected Devices
+3.1 View Information About the Console Server and Connected Devices

-When a regular user or an administrator enters show at the Access level, information about the following appears in the format shown in Access Parameters on page 20.
+When a regular user or an administrator enters show at the Access level, information about the following appears in the format shown in Access Parameters on page 22.

-- The console system - The serial ports that user is authorized to access (if they are configured with the CAS or Power Profile)
+- The console server - The AUX/Modem port (if it is enabled and configured with the Power Profile) - The serial ports that user is authorized to access (if they are configured with the CAS or Power Profile)